theron-wang/otr4j/README.md

   * ☐ Introduce [Animal sniffer](https://www.mojohaus.org/animal-sniffer/) build plug-in to verify that we do not break backwards-compatibility, once released.
   * ☐ spotbugs-annotations to support managing clean-up of cryptographic key material
   * ☐ Experiment with features of [Checker Framework](https://checkerframework.org).
+* ⌛ Issue: some tests fail on a rare occasion due to the `assert` checks that are embedded in the code.
+These tests should be updated to assume successful execution if input would trigger the assertion.
 * ☐ Significant amount of unit tests to accompany the library.
 (Currently: 1100+)
-* ⌛ Issue: some tests fail on a rare occasion due to the `assert` checks that are embedded in the code.
-These tests should be updated to assume successful execution if input would trigger the assertion.
+* ☐ Interoperability testing with other OTRv4 implementations.

 ## Architectural considerations

+Architectural constraints that are taken into consideration for the design.

-* Correctness of protocol implementation.
-(Obviously)
+1. Correctness of protocol implementation.
-* Encapsulation of cryptographic material to prevent mistakes, misuse, excessive exposure.
+1. Encapsulation of cryptographic material to prevent mistakes, misuse, excessive exposure.
-* Design/structure that prevents or makes obvious programming errors.
+1. Design/structure that prevents or makes obvious programming errors.
-* Restricted implementation, only as much abstraction as needed.
-(Simplicity)
+1. Simplicity: restricted implementation with only as much complexity and abstraction as needed.

 # Synopsis